Synaptic-Labs-AI/codex-md/cline_docs/systemPatterns.md

 - **Validation with Options**: Passes OCR options to validation functions to ensure consistent converter selection
 - **Detailed Logging**: Logs OCR options at each step of the conversion process for debugging
 - **Fallback Mechanism**: Falls back to standard conversion if OCR fails or if Mistral API key is missing

+#### Mistral OCR API Integration
+- **File Upload Workflow**: Implements a three-step process for OCR processing:
+  1. Upload the PDF file to Mistral's servers using the `/files` endpoint
+  2. Get a signed URL for the uploaded file using the `/files/{id}/url` endpoint
+  3. Call the `/ocr` endpoint using the signed URL with `type: "document_url"`
+- **FormData Handling**: Uses the FormData API to properly upload files to Mistral's servers
+- **Error Handling**: Implements robust error handling for each step of the process
+- **Response Processing**: Processes the OCR response to extract text and structural information
+- **Variable Consistency**: Ensures consistent variable naming throughout the workflow to prevent reference errors

 #### Benefits
 - **Consistency**: Ensures the same converter is used for both validation and conversion